Douglas Harold Copp

 Douglas Harold Copp CC FRS FRSC (January 16, 1915 – March 17, 1998) was a Canadian scientist who discovered and named the hormone calcitonin, which is used in the treatment of bone disease.

+Early life and education

+Douglas Harold Copp was born in Toronto, Ontario, on January 16, 1915.

-Born in Toronto, Ontario, he received his MD from the University of Toronto in 1939 and his PhD in biochemistry from the University of California at Berkeley in 1943.
-In 1950 he became the first head of the physiology department in the newly established Faculty of Medicine at the University of British Columbia.
+He received his MD from the University of Toronto in 1939 and his PhD in biochemistry from the University of California at Berkeley in 1943.

+Career

+In 1950 Copp became the first head of the physiology department in the newly-established Faculty of Medicine at the University of British Columbia.